Version 5.1, 13 April 2023

 - must, to the extent possible bearing in mind their age, condition and capacity, make the person you are accessing services on behalf of aware of: (i) your access and any steps you take on their behalf, and (ii) these terms and other applicable terms and conditions.

 6.12.
-Where we have assessed it to be useful to NHS account users, we may include links to national health and care websites that are not integrated with the NHS account.
+Where we have assessed it to be useful to NHS App users, we may include links to national health and care websites that are not integrated with the NHS App.
 We do not monitor the content of such websites.
-Any link provided in the NHS account is solely for your convenience.
+Any link provided in the NHS App is solely for your convenience.
 We do not accept any responsibility for any third-party website or third-party applications.

 7.2.
-If you breach any of these terms we may prevent you from accessing the NHS App or logging in to the NHS website and suspend your NHS account.
+If you breach any of these terms we may prevent you from accessing the NHS App and suspend your account.
 We will notify you of this.
 If what you have done can be put right, we will give you a reasonable opportunity to do so.

 8.1.
-We own or have the right to use all intellectual property rights used for the provision of your NHS account, including rights in copyright, patents, database rights, trademarks and other intellectual property rights, ("NHS IPR").
+We own or have the right to use all intellectual property rights used for the provision of the NHS App, including rights in copyright, patents, database rights, trademarks and other intellectual property rights, ("NHS IPR").

 8.3.
 Unless permitted by law or under these terms, you will:

-- not combine or incorporate your (or any other) NHS account in any other programmes or services
+- not combine or incorporate your (or any other) account in any other programmes or services

 9. Prohibited uses